SaftIng/safting.github.io/doc/phpframework/addition/ARC2.md

 `grant all privileges on saft.* to 'saft'@'localhost';`

 You can execute those commands using the `mysql` commandline tool.
 Or perhaps you want to use phpMyAdmin to create the user and a database.
 [Here](https://www.youtube.com/watch?v=lfjzAbaW32c) is a short youtube video how to accomplish that.

+## Compatibility

+This section documents the changes on the behavior of the ARC2 adapter.
+ARC2 lacks certain SPARQL features, such as SPARUL or uses its own implementation ([SPARQL+](https://github.com/semsol/arc2/wiki/SPARQL%2B)).
+This adapter extends ARC2 to support for further SPARQL 1.0/1.1 features.

+### DELETE WHERE (no quad support)

+ARC2 uses SPARQL+, its own SPARQL extension, to provide data management.
+To remove triples, you have to use queries such as:

+> DELETE FROM <http://example.com/inferred> { ?s rel:wouldLikeToKnow ?o . } WHERE { ?s kiss:kissed ?o . }

+No quads supported.
+The ARC2 adapter rewrites DELETE queries to support quads in DELETE queries anyway.